-Explanation: Changes have been made in the Imaging Engine interface to reduce the number

-Action: You need to verify the imglog file to detect where the failure occurs during the

-Take Image or Restore Image operations.
-Do the following:

-1 Enable the developer logs by running the export DEVELOPER_LOG=a command in the Imaging distro mode.
+- Explanation: Changes have been made in the Imaging Engine interface to reduce the number of screen refreshes that occur during Imaging operations with the Tuxera driver.
+One such change is not to show the full filenames during Take Image and Restore Image operations.
+As a result, for some particular failures, the filename of the current file being backed up or restored may not be displayed on the GUI. - Action: You need to verify the imglog file to detect where the failure occurs during the Take Image or Restore Image operations.
+Do the following: - 1 Enable the developer logs by running the export DEVELOPER_LOG=a command in the Imaging distro mode.